 As recovery progresses, ice may be better used after the first 48 hours to help to reduce any secondary tissue damage that occurs from persistent swelling and chemical irritation from blood and tissue fluid in the area.

 Some researchers are suggesting taking a POLICE approach P – Protect, OL – Optimally Load I – Ice C – Compress and E – Elevate.
 This approach focuses on early loading to stimulate tissue recovery and maintain good blood supply and limit excessive swelling after an acute injury which could delay your recovery.

 Protection: A period of relative rest from your sport or activity may be necessary to allow tissues to heal and prevent further injury, but complete rest is not recommended.
-Early motion and loading however can feel unsteady or painful so using tape, crutches, or braces can improve joint proprioception (your body’s awareness of where it is in space), your confidence, AND help reduce pain.
+Early motion and loading however can feel unsteady or painful so using tape, crutches, or braces can improve joint proprioception (your Healthy Body’s awareness of where it is in space), your confidence, AND help reduce pain.

 Optimum Loading: While in the protection phase of the first few hours to days after an injury, you want to gently move the limb or joints that are hurt.
 This may mean standing with less than 50% of your weight on a sprained ankle, drawing the alphabet with your foot while sitting.
 Or, after shoulder surgery, you might start moving the hand and wrist and progress to the elbow and shoulder as your pain allows.
 For less severe injuries like a mild sprain of a knee ligament, this might mean doing squats without extra weight or riding a stationary bike but not doing hopping drills.